 DMP 2304 - Music Production 1 reinforces and adds to the specific skills needed for Music Production 2.
-4 different assignments are given in Music Production 1 to reinforce the Audio Editing PLO.
-8 of 9 students completed Assignment 1 for Fall 2020.
-All 8 scored high to extremely high marks on all the assignment criteria.
-Only 5 of 9 students completed Assignment 2.
-All 5 scored high to extremely high marks on all the assignment criteria.
-Only 5 of 9 students completed Assignment 3.
-All 5 scored high to extremely high marks on all the assignment criteria.
+3 different assignments were given in Music Production 1 in the Fall of 2021 to reinforce the Audio Editing PLO.
+6 students completed Assignment 1 for Fall 2021.
+All 6 scored high to extremely high marks on all the assignment criteria.
+6 students completed Assignment 2.
+All 6 scored in the. highest category on the rubric for the assignment criteria.
+6 students completed Assignment 3.
+6 scored high to extremely high marks on all the assignment criteria.
 Only 4 of 9 students completed Assignment 4.
-All 4 scored high to extremely high marks on all the assignment criteria.
-Results here seem to indicate that more emphasis needs to be placed on ensuring that students complete assignments.
-It seems that IF students do complete the assignment they walk away with skills needed to move forward in the program.
+Therefore, it can be assumed that students have the knowledge and skillset to perform well on this PLO.